Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Translation as Metaphor," Craft 1-12; "Introduction," The Translation Studies Reader, pp. 1-9; “Foundational

-Introduce everyone again, esp. anyone who wasn’t here last week; "false" translation; in small groups present and describe text chosen for first project (description or even the first rough draft); Rabassa, Jerome, d’Ablancourt, Dryden; example of a research paper project-in-progress: translation in Russia
+Introduce everyone again, esp. anyone who wasn’t here last week; "false" translation; in small groups present and describe text chosen for first project (or even share the first rough draft); what is translation theory?; Rabassa, Jerome, d’Ablancourt, Dryden; example of formulating a research paper project: translation theory/practice/studies in Russia

 For Sept.
-17, bring enough paper copies of your first project in progress to workshop it.
+14, bring enough paper copies of your first project in progress to workshop it OR we can try to work out a digital solution.

 Work up poem draft from a trot; Peden, Schleiermacheer, Goethe; Nietzsche; talk briefly about the second project; small groups: workshop first project poem